Aidar5/nattoeng/docs/source/book/02_git_github/git_basics_commands.rst

 git commit
 ''''''''''

 After all the necessary files have been added in staging, you can commit the changes.
 Staging is a collection of files that will be added to the next commit.
-The git commit command has only one obligatory parameter - the flag "-m".
+The "git commit" command has only one obligatory parameter - the flag "-m".
 It allows you to specify a message for this commit.

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_commit_1.png

-After that git status displays
+After that, git status displays

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_status_4.png